leehuhlee/leehuhlee.github.io/_posts/2021-09-14-Clean-Code.md

   - It's works.
 And it's messy.

 ### So I stopped
-  - Each argument type required some way to parse its schema element in order to select the `HaspMap` for that type.
+  - Each argument type required some way to parse its schema element in order to select the `HashMap` for that type.
   - Each argument type needed to be parsed in the command-line strings and converted to its true type.
   - each argument type needed a `getXXX` method so that it could be returned to the caller as its true type.